-This methodology aims to reproduce the recycling process at a laboratory scale to determine the suitability of an innovation for the PP film recycling stream.
+This methodology aims to reproduce the recycling process at a laboratory scale to determine the suitability of an innovation for the PE film recycling stream.
 The methodology described below shall be followed precisely and any modifications or problems during the testing phase must be noted.
-Additional tests may be requested by the PO films
+The PO films TC may request additional tests in specific cases where supplementary data might be needed for a complete evaluation.
+A Laboratory Evaluation Report compiling objectively all the results obtained shall be prepared to report to the RecyClass PO films Technical Committee (TC), which will interpret the final results.
+Any remarks during the laboratory tests described in the Protocol shall also be noted down.

-6 [Design for Recycling Guidelines](#)
+6[Design for Recycling Guidelines](#)

-7 [RecyClass Methodology](#)
+7[RecyClass Methodology](#)